Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Alexia Khruscheva, Shutterstock

-Animal Assisted Therapy (AAT) is the use of animals to help people cope with and recover from mental health conditions.
-The basis of this therapy is that the animal in question provides comfort and emotional support to its owners.
-The animal may also be able to alert others if the owner needs help or even perform simple actions to assist the owner.
-In a nutshell, the goal of AAT is to alleviate or help people cope with symptoms of various mental and/or emotional conditions when possible.
+Animal-assisted therapy (AAT) entails the use of animals to help people cope with and recover from mental health conditions.
+The basis of this therapy is that the animal in question provides comfort and emotional support to their owners.
+The animal may also be able to alert others if the owner needs help or even perform simple actions to assist.
+In a nutshell, the goal of AAT is to alleviate or help people cope with the symptoms of various mental and/or emotional conditions whenever possible.

 • Feel more worthwhile and less lonely